Musicals were being performed in North America as early as 1735, when a production called

 By the turn of the 20th century America was really beginning to flex it's economic muscles, and the confident, patriotic songs

-George M.Cohan fitted the bill perfectly.
+of composer/impresario George M.Cohan fitted the bill perfectly.
+Tin Pan Alley

 was approaching it's heyday, American music was now an industry, and the popular song in it's true sense had arrived.